DenisGorbachev/metawomen-docs/src/faq/ForTraders.md

 We also have plans to integrate Coliquidity with the [Ethereum Gas Station Network](https://docs.opengsn.org/).
 As soon as this integration is implemented, the users won’t need to pay for gas anymore.

+## Is liquidity mining possible with Coliquidity?

+Yes, simply provide liquidity using the Coliquidity smart contract.

 ## How will you open a liquidity pool on PancakeSwap?

 We will use Coliquidity to open the SHLD-WBNB pool on PancakeSwap.
 The specific plan will be announced closer to launch date.
 However, we can share some details already: